Read this to find out the best places to visit in Hakodate!

 Madeleines and cookies made by the nuns, which can only be purchased at the Trappistine Convent store, are popular souvenirs from Hakodate!

-The Hakodate Goryokaku Festival is held every May.
-This event allows visitors to enjoy the history of Hakodate as it relates to Goryokaku.
+The "Hakodate Goryokaku Festival" is held every May, an event where you can fully enjoy the history of Hakodate related to Goryokaku.

-On the way up the hill to the cape, there is the Graves of Ishikawa Takuboku and His Family, where the poet Ishikawa Takuboku and his family are laid to rest.
-There is also a monument to the poet Yosano Hiroshi and his wife Akiko, and the cape is famous as a place visited by many literature fans.
+On the way up the slope to the cape, you will find the "Ishikawa Takuboku Family Grave," where the poet Ishikawa Takuboku and his family rest.
+Nearby, there are also monuments to the poets Yosano Hiroshi and Akiko, making this cape a famous spot for many literature enthusiasts.

-Enjoy Hakodate's gourmet food!
+Enjoy Hakodate's Gourmet Delights!
 Hakodate Morning Market

-Hakodate Morning Market is a popular sightseeing spot in Hakodate.
-It is easily accessible, about a 1-minute walk from Hakodate Station.
-With approximately 250 stores, the market offers fresh seafood such as sea urchin, salmon, and salmon roe, as well as farm-direct vegetables and fruits, all of which are fresh and unique to Hokkaido.
+A popular tourist spot in Hakodate, the "Hakodate Morning Market" is just a 1-minute walk from Hakodate Station.
+With around 250 shops, you can find fresh seafood such as sea urchin, salmon, salmon roe, and crab, as well as farm-fresh vegetables and fruits unique to Hokkaido.

-The Hakodate morning market opens early in the morning, so be sure to visit!
+The Hakodate Morning Market opens early in the morning, so be sure to visit!

 Recommended day trip spots from Hakodate